MinuraPunchihewa/keycloak-auth-server/README.md

 ## What it does

 - **Login via Keycloak** — `/login` redirects the browser to Keycloak, then `/auth/callback` exchanges the authorization code for tokens.
+- **Buyer / seller onboarding** — New users without a persona role are prompted once at `/onboarding` to choose buyer or seller.
+The choice is stored as a Keycloak realm role.
 - **Session cookies** — After login, a signed `session` cookie identifies the user.
 Tokens are kept in an in-memory session store (suitable for local development only).
-- **Protected routes** — `/protected` requires authentication and returns the logged-in username.
+- **Protected routes** — `/protected` requires authentication and onboarding. `/buyer` and `/seller` require the matching persona role.
 - **Bearer token support** — Protected routes also accept a JWT in the `Authorization: Bearer` header.
 - **Logout** — `/logout` clears the local session and redirects to Keycloak's end-session endpoint.

-The `dev` realm, OAuth client, and a demo user are imported automatically when Keycloak starts via `keycloak/import/dev-realm.json`.
+The `dev` realm, OAuth clients, realm roles, and admin service account are imported automatically when Keycloak starts via `keycloak/import/dev-realm.json`.

 Self registration has also been enabled, therefore, it is possible to click the Register button on the login page and create new users.